 Step 1: Visit your college/university’s Study Abroad Office.
 It’s a good idea to get this process started at least 2 months before ASA’s deadline.
 Your Study Abroad Office may have its own application deadline (perhaps earlier than ASA’s) by which they must approve you to study abroad for the coming term.
 VERYY IMPORTANT: Please be aware that before you make any financial aid arrangements, you will first need to get the ASA program approved for credit by your college/university’s Study Abroad Office.
 Normally, the academic approval portion is handled by the Study Abroad Office or International Education Office.
 Depending on your school, you may have to get the academic approvals before you can even talk to financial aid, or some schools may allow you to work on both simultaneously.
 Each college/university has its own process for approving students to study abroad.
 Once again, your Study Abroad Office can give you more information about their requirements and deadlines.

-Step 2: Once your home institution's Study Abroad Office has approved your participation and credit transfer on the ASA program, have the Study Abroad Office or Financial Aid Office fax us your Consortium Agreement (issued by your school's Financial Aid Office; to be filled out by ASA) and Financial Aid Verificaton Form (click here to download and print - must be completed by the Financial Aid Office) before the Forms & Payment Deadline.
-If we don't receive these items by the deadline, your space on the ASA program will not be secure unless other arrangements are made.
-When verification of financial aid cannot be provided by the Forms & Payment Deadline, we typically ask for a $1,000 down payment or a copy of your flight itinerary in order to secure your space.
+Step 2: Once your home institution’s Study Abroad Office has approved your participation and credit transfer on the ASA program, have the Study Abroad Office or Financial Aid Office fax us your Consortium Agreement (issued by your school’s Financial Aid Office; to be filled out by ASA) and Financial Aid Verificaton Form (click here to download and print – must be completed by the Financial Aid Office)before the Forms & Payment Deadline.
+If we don’t receive these items by the deadline, your space on the ASA program will not be secure unless other arrangements are made.
+When verification of financial aid cannot be provided by the Forms & Payment Deadline, we require a non-refundable $1,000 down payment in order to secure your space.